-63. These two errors show the SSHD's failure to understand the Act's beautifully evolutive and dynamic framework and its suitability to all dangerous drugs, persons and circumstances.
+64. These two errors show the SSHD's failure to understand the Act's beautifully evolutive and dynamic framework and its suitability to all dangerous drugs, persons and circumstances.

-&lt;sup>11 Home Office (2007) Response to Better Regulation Executive, 27 September 2007, www.betterregulation.gov.uk b.
-The Second Justification
+&lt;sup>11 Home Office (2007) Response to Better Regulation Executive, 27 September 2007, www.betterregulation.gov.uk

-Pretty v United Kingdom [2002] 35 EHRR 1 at para 77
+&lt;sup>12 Pretty v United Kingdom (2002) 35 EHRR 1 at 77

-&lt;sup>13 Misuse of Drugs Act 1971 c.38, Preamble conjunct s1(2), emphasis added
+Misuse of Drugs Act 1971 c.38, Preamble conjunct s1(2), emphasis added

-- 64. The second justification the SSHD gives in Cm 6941 for the first inequality of treatment exposes a third error of law while declaring that the inequality is "based in large part on historical and cultural precedents".
-It reads: - "The distinction between legal and illegal substances is not unequivocally based on pharmacology, economic or risk benefit analysis.
+- b.
+The Second Justification - 65.
+The second justification the SSHD gives in Cm 6941 for the first inequality of treatment exposes a third error of law while declaring that the inequality is "based in large part on historical and cultural precedents".
+It reads:

+"The distinction between legal and illegal substances is not unequivocally based on pharmacology, economic or risk benefit analysis.
 It is ... based in large part on historical and cultural precedents".
+(Emphasis added)

-(Emphasis added) - 65.
-The third error of law is the SSHD's belief in the "illegality of certain drugs", i.e. the belief that some drugs or "substances" are "legal" whilst the Act makes other drugs or substances "illegal".
-A decision maker holding this belief does not understand the Act correctly. - 66.
+- 66. The third error of law is the SSHD's belief in the "illegality of certain drugs", i.e. the belief that some drugs or "substances" are "legal" whilst the Act makes other drugs or substances "illegal".
+A decision maker holding this belief does not understand the Act correctly. - 67.
 A drug is either "controlled" under the Act, s2(1)(a), or it is not.
-If a drug is controlled under the Act, only the unauthorised exercise of the enumerated activities re that drug is made unlawful.
-This error of law is found in all three of the SSHD's justifications. - 67.
-Without this error the second justification reads: - "The distinction between [...] substances is not unequivocally based on pharmacology, economic or risk benefit analysis.
+If the Act controls a drug, only the unauthorised exercise of the enumerated activities re that drug is unlawful.
+All three of the SSHD's justifications for the inequality of treatment contain this error of law. - 68.
+Without this error the second justification reads:

+"The distinction between [...] substances is not unequivocally based on pharmacology, economic or risk benefit analysis.
 It is ... based in large part on historical and cultural precedents".
+(Emphasis added)

-(Emphasis added) - 68.
-Re the "historical and cultural precedents" at the heart of the "distinction", this and other related phrases found in Cm 6941 are not rational and objective grounds relevant to the Act's policy and/or objects; rather, they are suspect "indicia" of unjustifiable majoritarian discrimination equally applicable to homophobia, sexism and racism. - 69.
+- 69. Re the "historical and cultural precedents" at the heart of the "distinction", this and other related phrases found in Cm 6941 are not rational and objective grounds relevant to the Act's policy and/or objects; rather, they are suspect "indicia" of unjustifiable majoritarian discrimination equally applicable to homophobia, sexism and racism. - 70.
 And whilst "historical precedent" may have an objective basis, "cultural preference" can only mean the subjective preference of the majority as the SSHD has not consulted affected minorities and so unfairly treats as irrelevant their cultural drug preferences.
-Understanding this, the ACMD declared in Pathways to Problems that these "historical and cultural" factors re drugs and drug policy "lack a consistent and objective basis".
-17 - 70.
-Similarly, a decade ago, the 1997 United Nations World Drug Report recognized the contradiction inherent in "cultural and historical justifications" re harmful drugs: - "The discussion of regulation has inevitably brought alcohol and tobacco into the heart of the debate and highlighted the apparent inconsistency whereby use of some dependence creating drugs is legal and of others is illegal.
-The cultural and historical justifications offered for this separation may not be credible to the principle targets of today's anti-drug messages the young".
-[8] (Emphasis added) - 71.
-Truly, the SSHD's allegiance to "historical and cultural precedents" lacks credibility because it diverts the Act's measures from the "harmful effects sufficient to constitute a social problem" that arise via alcohol and tobacco misuse.
-This thwarts the Act's policy by denying equal protection to the public from the harmful effects caused by alcohol and tobacco misuse whilst denying equal liberty to those concerned in the peaceful exercise of enumerated activities re controlled drugs.
-Ultimately, this is irrational and unfair.
+Understanding this, the ACMD declared in Pathways to Problems that these "historical and cultural" factors re drugs and drug policy "lack a consistent and objective basis". - 71.
+Similarly, a decade ago, the 1997 United Nations World Drug Report recognized the contradiction inherent in "cultural and historical justifications" re harmful drugs:

+"The discussion of regulation has inevitably brought alcohol and tobacco into the heart of the debate and highlighted the apparent inconsistency whereby use of some dependence creating drugs is legal and of others is illegal.
+The cultural and historical justifications offered for this separation may not be credible to the principal targets of today's anti-drug messages - the young".
+(Emphasis added)

+72. Truly, the SSHD's allegiance to "historical and cultural precedents" lacks credibility because it diverts the Act's measures from the "harmful effects sufficient to constitute a social problem" that arise via alcohol and tobacco misuse.
+This denies equal protection to the public from the harmful effects caused by alcohol and tobacco misuse whilst denying equal liberty to persons concerned in the exercise of enumerated activities re controlled drugs for peaceful, amateur purposes.
+This is irrational, unfair and it thwarts the Act's policy.

-San Antonio School District v Rodriguez (1973) 411 US 1, 29 'the traditional indicia of suspectness'
+&lt;sup>15 San Antonio School District v Rodriguez (1973) 411 US 1 at 29 'the traditional indicia of suspectness'